Franck Sauzée: Marseille (second spell)

 Sauzée returned to Marseille in 1991, and continued to enjoy great success.
 The club won the 1992 league championship and with it entry to the European Cup, a competition that no French club had ever won.
 This was to change, however, as Marseille defeated AC Milan 1–0 in the 1993 UEFA Champions League Final.
 Sauzée had earlier scored a goal in a key group match against Rangers that helped secure their place in the Final.
 Sauzée was widely noted at this time for his shooting power from midfield, a skill that he used with great effect against Marseille's rivals Paris-Saint Germain in a top-of-the-table clash in May 1993.

 The club's success was largely overshadowed by a match fixing scandal.
 Marseille had also won the 1993 league championship, but were stripped of their title after club president Bernard Tapie was found guilty of bribing one of Marseille's opponents.
 It also meant that Marseille were not allowed to defend the European Cup the following season.

 Atalanta

 The match fixing scandal at Marseille also had the consequence that the squad started to break up, with Sauzée being transferred to Serie A club Atalanta.
 This spell was unsuccessful, however, as coach Francesco Guidolin was sacked after just 10 games, while Sauzée himself only scored one goal and made 16 appearances.
 The club eventually finished second bottom of the league and were consequently relegated to Serie B.

 Hibernian

 Despite his success in France he is probably most highly regarded by the supporters of Scottish club Hibernian, for whom he was club captain from 1999 until the end of his playing career in 2002.
 Under his guidance as captain, Hibernian regained their place in the Scottish Premier League and reached the 2001 Scottish Cup Final.
 Hibs also finished third in the league in 2001, thereby qualifying for the UEFA Cup.
+He was shortlisted for SPFA Player of the Year in 2001.